 It’s no secret that the number of Vegans in the UK is rising year on year, and with this, 2020 has seen a record number of plant based alternatives hitting the supermarket shelves.
 With a better range of convenient options available, more and more of us are adopting a ‘flexitarian’ diet, reducing our meat consumption and opting for more veggies and plant-based meat alternatives.
 Beyond ethical considerations, there are a tonne of health benefits related to veganism.
-A vegan diet is low in cholesterol, which has been shown to greatly reduce the risk of heart disease.
-Veganism has also been shown to result in reduced blood sugar levels, meaning vegans are up to 78% less likely to develop type 2 diabetes.
+Less trans fats and processed foods make for a healthier gut, whilst an increase in fibre intake and prebiotic foods does our bit for the world and wildlife around us.

 A new diet comes along every year making grand claims to be the diet to end all diets.
 This year everyones talking about intuitive eating.
 Essentially, it’s the opposite of a traditional diet.
 It doesn’t impose guidelines about what to avoid and what or when to eat.
 It simply promotes a healthy attitude toward food and body image and the idea that you should eat when you’re hungry and stop when you’re full.
 Sounds pretty simple right?

 For many, traditional diet culture has taken this ability away from us, so as crazy as it may seem, this simple innate instinct may need to be relearned.
 Intuitive eating teaches you to distinguish between physical and emotional hunger, to end the cycle of guilt attached to food and begin to see food as a means to nourish and refuel the body.
 Whilst it may not offer a quick fix for weight loss, it’s great to see a move away from restrictive diets that are unsustainable in the long run.
 For more insight on being in tune with your hunger level, check out ‘How Hungry Are You?’